BRIDGE Act

 Young-onset Alzheimer’s refers to Alzheimer’s diagnosed before age 65 and affects approximately 200,000 Americans, many in their highest-productivity years.

-People with young-onset Alzheimer’s face unique challenges, including a statutory two-year wait for Medicare coverage after being deemed qualified, leaving them without essential healthcare during a critical time.
+People with young-onset Alzheimer’s face unique challenges, including a statutory 29 month wait for Medicare coverage after being deemed qualified, leaving them without essential healthcare during a critical time.

 The wait for Medicare coverage is especially harmful to people with young-onset Alzheimer’s disease.
 Shockingly, the long wait time makes up half of their remaining life expectancy.
 This is a serious problem because there is only a short period in the early stage of Alzheimer’s when treatment is most effective.